-Let’s get more specific, some of these shortcuts will still work across Excel and PowerPoint too, but they are particular to text inputting.
-They can be used to stylize, emphasize or add functionality to your written content.
+Let’s get more specific!
+Some of these shortcuts will still work across Excel and PowerPoint too, but they are related to inputting text.
+They can be used to stylize, emphasize, or add functionality to your written content.

-Style: the three most popular formatting options for style and emphasis are italics (Ctrl+i), bold (Ctrl+B) and underlining (Ctrl+U), which can all be used variously for drawing attention to important detail or organizing content into different sections using titles and subtitles.
-Using any of these shortcuts will either apply or remove the formatting from selected text, or – if no text is selected – apply or remove the formatting to any text that is typed subsequently.
+The three most popular formatting options for style and emphasis are italics (Ctrl+I), bold (Ctrl+B), and underlining (Ctrl+U).
+Using any of these shortcuts will either apply or remove the formatting from the selected text or, if no text is selected, the formatting is applied to any text that is typed after.
 You can even use keyboard shortcuts to increase (Ctrl+]) or decrease (Ctrl+[) the font size by one point.

-Capitalization: there may be times when for the purposes of clarity or emphasis that you want all of the text to be UPPER CASE.
+There may be times when, for the purposes of clarity or emphasis, you want all of the text to be UPPER CASE.
 Or you might just have typed out a whole paragraph with caps lock on, and now it looks like you’re screaming.
-There’s no need to delete it all and type it out again; just highlight the relevant text and press Ctrl+Shift+A to turn it all lower case/upper case.
-Alternatively, you can press Shift+F3 to cycle through three styles: upper case; lower case; lower case with the first letter of the sentence capped up.
+There’s no need to delete it all and type it out again: just highlight the relevant text and press Ctrl+Shift+A to turn it all lower case/upper case.
+Alternatively, you can press Shift+F3 to cycle through three styles: upper case, lower case, and lower case with the first letter of the sentence in caps

-Alignment: need to have your text right in the middle of the page for a title?
+Do you need text right in the middle of the page for a title?
 You can center text with Ctrl+E. After that, you’ll most likely want to return to normal formatting for the main body of your text, in which case you can align left with Ctrl+L. Want to put your address in the top right corner of a letter you’re sending?
 Align right with Ctrl+R. And if you want to tidy your document up by having the beginning and end of every line aligned neatly with your margins, you can justify with Ctrl+J.

-Hyperlinking: this one is handy in a number of situations, not just Word, but in PowerPoint and Excel, as well as in most online CMS editors.
-Highlight a word or sentence that you want to link to a webpage and press Ctrl+K. This will bring up a dialog box for you to input the web address that you want the text to be linked to; once you’ve entered the information the selected text will turn into a blue, underlined hyperlink that can be clicked to visit the assigned web page.
+This one is handy in a number of situations – not just in Word, but also in PowerPoint and Excel, as well as in most online CMS editors.
+Highlight a word or sentence that you want to link to a webpage and press Ctrl+K. A dialog box will appear for you to input the web address that the text is to be linked to, and once you’ve entered the information, the selected text will turn into a blue, underlined hyperlink that can be clicked to visit the assigned web page.

-Navigation: got hundreds of pages and you’re trying to find a specific section?
-Make short shrift of searching by hitting Ctrl+F for Find, allowing you to enter the word or phrase that you’re looking for and be taken directly to it.
+Are you trying to find a specific section in a long document?
+Hit Ctrl+F for Find, allowing you to enter the word or phrase that you’re looking for and be taken directly to it.
 Ctrl+F is also extremely useful in web browsers and across the Office suite.
-Alternatively, pressing F5 in Word will open a more comprehensive search tool that allows you to navigate to a specific page, section or line of your document, as well as use the Find and Replace function.
+Alternatively, pressing F5 in Word opens a more comprehensive search tool that allows you to navigate to a specific page, section, or line of your document, as well as use the Find and Replace function.

-Selection: there’s no need to always use the mouse to highlight selected text; Shift+Arrow keys will also perform this function.
+There’s no need to always use the mouse to highlight selected text; Shift+Arrow keys will also perform this function.
 Shift+Left/Right will highlight one character at a time, Shift+Alt+Left/Right one word at a time, and Shift+Ctrl+Left/Right an entire line at a time.
-Shift+Up/Down will also select entire lines, but once you want to select more than a paragraph at a time you may find using the mouse is actually the more productive method.
+Shift+Up/Down will also select entire lines, but once you want to select more than a paragraph at a time, you may find using the mouse is the more productive method.

 Shortcuts for Excel

-Navigation: in addition to the Shift+Arrow key method described above, Excel includes a couple of convenient functions for selecting larger areas of the spreadsheet.
-Shift+Space will Select entire row, while Ctrl+Space will Select entire column.
+In addition to the Shift+Arrow key method described above, Excel also has a couple of convenient functions for selecting larger areas of the spreadsheet.
+Shift+Space selects an entire row, while Ctrl+Space selects an entire column.

-Ctrl+Shift+Down/Up Arrow will extend the selection of cells to the last nonblank cell in the same column or row as the active cell, or if the next cell is blank, extends the selection to the next non-blank cell.
+This extends the selection of cells to the last non-blank cell in the same column or row as the active cell.
+If the next cell is blank, the selection is extended to the next non-blank cell.

-Ctrl+Arrows will navigate to the bottom, top, left corner or right corner of the current data region, depending on which arrow you press.
+Navigate to the bottom, top, left corner, or right corner of the current data region, depending on which arrow you press.
 Meanwhile, if you have several sheets in your workbook, Ctrl+Page Down/Page Up will move to the next sheet or previous sheet in your workbook respectively.

-Cell values: pressing F2 will edit the active cell that you have selected, positioning the insertion point at the end of the cell’s contents.
+Pressing F2 will edit the active cell that you have selected, positioning the insertion point at the end of the cell’s contents.
 If editing in that cell is turned off, this shortcut will move the insertion point into the Formula Bar.
-Esc will cancel entry in the cell or Formula Bar, as well as exiting any dialog box that may be open.
+Esc will cancel the entry in the cell or Formula Bar, as well as exiting any dialog box that may be open.

 Shortcuts for PowerPoint

-Presentation: you don’t want to be busy fiddling around with the mouse while you’re trying to make an impression.
-Shift+F5 will start the presentation from whichever slide you are currently on.
-If you want to draw attention to any particular area of the slide by zooming in with the + key, and panning with the arrow keys.
+When you’re ready to present, Shift+F5 will start the presentation from whichever slide you are currently on.
+If you want to draw attention to any particular area of a slide by zooming in, you can do this with the + key, and panning with the arrow keys.
 Zoom out again with the – key.

 Make your own shortcuts!

-Take your efficiency to the next level by creating your own personal keyboard shortcuts.
-You can, of course, navigate to the relevant menu with keyboard shortcuts: press Alt+F to open the File Menu, then T to open the options.
+Did you know that you can take your efficiency to the next level by creating your own personal keyboard shortcuts?
+You can navigate to the relevant menu with keyboard shortcuts: press Alt+F to open the File Menu, then T to open the options.
 Then navigate to Customize Ribbon and press the Customize button to bring up the list of all the functions you can assign shortcuts to.
 Enjoy!